scalableinternetservices/utils/README.md

 ### scalable_admin aws-update-all

 Use this command to update the permissions for all teams.
-The list of teams is dynamically determined from the security group names excluding those that begin with `default`.
+The list of teams is dynamically determined from IAM users who belong to the group indicated by the config option `aws_iam_group_name`.

-### scalable_admin tsung-template [--no-test]

-Generate a cloudformation template to generate stacks that run the load testing tool tsung.
-The `--no-test` flag works as described above.

 ### scalable_admin github TEAM USER...